What is Algonquin and Access Northeast?

-You have the right to deny or rescind permission for Spectra to survey your land.
+You have the right to deny or rescind permission for Enbridge to survey your land.
 Doing so is a separate process from negotiation of terms of easement.

-Until a Certificate of Public Convenience and Necessity is obtained from the Federal Energy Regulatory Commission, Spectra cannot bypass any state or local regulations.
+Until a Certificate of Public Convenience and Necessity is obtained from the Federal Energy Regulatory Commission, Enbridge cannot bypass any state or local regulations.

 Each individual property is negotiated separately.
-You can make specific requests when talking with Spectra, including adjusting the route within your property and negotiating your price.
+You can make specific requests when talking with Enbridge, including adjusting the route within your property and negotiating your price.